csf-dev/CSF.EqualityRules/README.md

 ## Integrating with Dependency Injection
 The constructor for `EqualityBuilder` accepts an optional parameter of `IResolvesServices`.
 The equality builder can use DI to resolve custom equality comparers (when they are chosen by type and not instance).
 To do this, create an implementation of `IResolvesServices` in your own code (which should be a wrapper around your DI container's resolver) and provide it to the builder's constructor.

+## Comparing collections
+If you are looking to compare two collections of objects then you may wish to look at [CSF.CollectionComparers](https://github.com/csf-dev/CSF.CollectionComparers).
+This is a library which provides implementations of `IEqualityComparer<T>` for some common collection-equality scenarios.